wilzbach/msa/README.md

 * [KISS](http://en.wikipedia.org/wiki/KISS_principle) -> avoid komplexity
 * keep it modular
 * avoid boiler-plate code
+* trust the linter (for coffeescript there is a default config)

 BTW the use of Coffeescript is optional.